the-catman/objectab/README.md

 # Pull requests and issues

 Pull requests and issues are welcome.
 Changing this to make your own version is welcome.

-You may use this library in a closed source program.